 And where you are is where you are not.4

 This paradoxical language is the music of the Creator, the First Person of the Trinity.
-From this pace in our soul we are free without needing any rational “Why?”
+From this placeless place in our soul we are free without needing to ask “Why?”

 St. John of the Cross.
 The Collected Works of St. John of the Cross. trans. & eds.
 Kavanaugh, Kieran, O.C.D. and Otilio Rodriguez, O.C.D.
 Washington, D.C.: Institute of Carmelite Studies, 1979 (New Edition, 1991), pp. 295-296.